-Dolo, a small Italian town of 15,000 inhabitants located in the province of Venice, Veneto region, called architects for a competition for the rehabilitation of its most important public space: Piazza del Grano.
+Dolo, a small Italian town of 15,000 inhabitants located in the province of Venice, Veneto region, called architects for a competition for the refurbishment of its most important public space: Piazza del Grano.

 The history of Dolo is intimately linked to a famous canal that crosses it and that communicates the cities of Padua and Venice by water.
 This channel has been through the centuries a very important commercial route, generating a strong socio-cultural activity around it, to the point that we could say that Dolo would never be the same village without that channel.